maplibre/martin/README.md

 ## Function Sources

 Function Source is a database function which can be used to query [vector tiles](https://github.com/mapbox/vector-tile-spec).
 When started, martin will look for the functions with a suitable signature.
 A function that takes `z integer` (or `zoom integer`), `x integer`, `y integer`, and an optional `query json` and returns `bytea`, can be used as a Function Source.
-Alternatively the function could return a record with a single `bytea` field, or a record with two fields of types `bytea` and `text`, where the `text` field is a etag key (i.e. md5 hash).
+Alternatively the function could return a record with a single `bytea` field, or a record with two fields of types `bytea` and `text`, where the `text` field is an etag key (i.e. md5 hash).

 | Argument                   | Type    | Description             |
 |----------------------------|---------|-------------------------|